cypherpunk-academy/2064/en/001_2064_The Gaming Lab.md

 And so he got the role of a lesser known hacker, with the mission to take over satellites, flying combat robots, and other weapons in a war zone.
 For this role he had to know a lot about computer systems, the political situation at that time and how people thought and felt.

-yyy At that time there was war on the Internet and in many parts of the world.
+At that time there was war on the Internet and in many parts of the world.
 The world was full of terrible fights between countries and companies, in governments, everywhere.
 Even in schools and families there were many conflicts.
 It was a completely different world.
 The students had to think their way into this.

 Lasse entered the game room where Sigur was already sitting spellbound in front of his computer, typing from time to time.
-Lasse: "Hej, xxx moin, moin!"
+Lasse: "Hej, moin, moin!"
-As he passed by, he patted him on the shoulder and xxx dropped into his chair on the opposite side of the desk.
+As he passed by, he patted him on the shoulder and dropped into his chair on the opposite side of the desk.

 Sigur was his wingman at the game, his partner in the current mission.
 He was his friend too, though not the best.